 SMIC shares surge in Shanghai debut after $6.6 bln offering

+The listing on Shanghai's Nasdaq-style STAR Market was closely watched given its size and importance to the country's ambitions to become more self-dependent in developing core technology.
+It also came amid rising U.S. restrictions on Chinese data firms.

-SMIC 688981.SS has said it plans to use the $6.6 billion raised in its share sale ahead of Thursday's listing to build plants and replenish operating capital.
+SMIC 688981.SS opened at 95 yuan, 246% higher than its offer price of 27.46 yuan.
+It has said it plans to use the $6.6 billion raised in its share sale ahead of Thursday's listing to build plants and replenish operating capital.

-The Shanghai-based company has been bulking up its war chest amid broader tech-related tensions between the United States and China.
-Its debut on Shanghai's Nasdaq-style STAR Market is being closely watched as a barometer of investor enthusiasm for chipmaker companies amid rising volatility.
+Specifically, it intends to build out foundries for the manufacture of computer chips that can compete with those operated by Taiwan Semiconductor Manufacturing Co Ltd (TMSC) 2330.TW, the industry's market leader.

+Since 2019 a bevvy of Chinese semiconductor companies have listed in Shanghai, all of whom have rode investor optimism toward China's push toward greater technological independence.

 SMIC's Hong Kong-listed shares 0981.HK fell around 10% in early morning in volatile trade.